 Staff are available to answer emails and calls from 7 am to 6 pm 7 days per week.
 On-line registration is available 24 hours a day.

-What Kind of Certification Will I Receive?
+What Kind of Certification Will I Receive in Hamilton First Aid?

 Participants that successfully complete any program will receive a minimum 3 year certification award.
 Participants that complete standard, emergency or childcare first aid will receive Alberta OH&S approved certification that is valid throughout Canada.